isabella232/Unity-Simulation-Docs/doc/testing.md

-If everything went well you should get the output below and it will take about thirty seconds before the process finishes.
+If everything went well you should see some output similar to the output below.
+It may take a few minutes for the process to finish.
 ```
 Found path: /tmp/linux_build.x86_64
 Mono path[0] = '/tmp/linux_build_Data/Managed'